 Taken together, these results (along with many others to appear in subsequent chapters) make clear that duplicate-gene subfunctionalization has played a major role in the evolution of structural and enzymatic features of eukaryotic cells.
 However, few examples have been revealed in prokaryotes.
-One simple reason for expecting rarity of subfunctionalization in prokaryotes is the population-size constraint associated with the mutational and energetic costs of duplicate genes (Adler et al. 2014), but another is the general absence of independently mutable regulatory elements and localization zipcodes necessary for subfunction partitioning.
-This raises the broader question as to how modular gene architectural features essential to subfunctionalization actually evolve.
+One simple reason for the rarity of subfunctionalization in prokaryotes is the population-size constraint associated with the mutational and energetic costs of duplicate genes (Adler et al. 2014), but another is the general absence of independently mutable regulatory elements and localization zipcodes necessary for subfunction partitioning.
+This raises the broader question as to how modular gene architectural features essential to subfunctionalization actually evolve in the first place.

-In fact, the same types of duplication and degeneration processes that lead to the subfunctionalization of duplicate genes promote the emergence of the subfunctions themselves (Force et al. 2005).
+Resolution of this matter resides in the fact that the same types of duplication and degeneration processes that lead to the subfunctionalization of duplicate genes promote the emergence of the subfunctions themselves (Force et al. 2005).
 To simplify discussion, we will assume that subfunctions are defined by transcription-factor binding sites (TFBSs) or integrated regions of such sites (simply referred to here as promoters) that are separable from other such sites, both mutationally and functionally (as further elaborated on in Chapter 21).
 However, the same principles apply to subfunctions defined by functional motifs in coding regions, binding interfaces in multimers, or any other gene features that can be mutationally separated.

-The goal is to understand how a gene that is initially ubiquitously controlled under all conditions in the same manner comes to be regulated by more specialized mechanisms while retaining the same overall expression pattern.
-The process envisioned here, subfunction fission, involves the progressive reconfiguration of a general-purpose enhancer via consecutive processes of partial duplication and loss of regulatory information, with each step proceeding in a nearly neutral fashion (Figure 6.6).
+The goal here is to understand how a gene that is initially ubiquitously controlled in the same manner under all conditions comes to be regulated by more specialized mechanisms while retaining the same overall expression pattern.
+The process envisioned, subfunction fission, involves the progressive reconfiguration of a general-purpose enhancer via consecutive processes of partial duplication and loss of regulatory information, with each step proceeding in a nearly neutral fashion (Figure 6.6).
 The first phase involves the accretion of new regulatory elements, followed by the degeneration of one or more ancestral sites to yield two semi-independent promoters.
 The second phase involves tandem duplication of the regulatory region, followed by the formation of two entirely independent regulatory subfunctions by complementary degenerative mutations.
 Other than the fact that smaller DNA elements are involved, the events during the second phase are conceptually identical to those noted above for the subfunctionalization of entire genes.

-There is not necessarily a permanent allelic state under this model, as the alternative classes of shared and semi-independently regulated alleles are free to mutate back and forth (hence, the two-way arrows in the top left of Figure 6.6).
-Thus, it is necessary to consider the circumstances under which semi-independently regulated alleles are likely to rise to high frequency, as their presence is essential to completing the transition to an allele with two entirely independent subfunctions.
+Under this model, there is not necessarily a permanent allelic state, as the alternative classes of shared and semi-independently regulated alleles are free to mutate back and forth (hence, the two-way arrows in the top left of Figure 6.6).
+Thus, it is necessary to consider the circumstances under which semi-independently regulated alleles are likely to rise to high frequency, as this is a requirement for completing the transition to an allele with two entirely independent subfunctions.